open-source-tabletop/cadence/releases/modules/scraplands-showdown/scraplands-showdown.md

 ## Car Movement

 When moving one of your cars they must always move directly forward up to their allowed movement distance.
 Vehicles may not pivot freely during their movement, instead they may make pivot up to 45 degrees at the cost of 2 inches of their remaining movement.

+instead of moving normally you may spend a single Command Point on a move action to move directly backwards up to 3 inches.

 ## Passing and Blocking